- Azure ActiveDirectory integration with SuccessFactors.

 On the SuccessFactors application integration page, click Assign users.

 Select your test user, click Assign, and then click Yes to confirm your assignment.

 If you want to test your single sign-on settings, open the Access Panel.
 For more details about the Access Panel, see Introduction to the Access Panel.

 Disclaimer: Configuration of the third party application (Microsoft Azure) should be done by a Microsoft Azure expert.
 The information provided does not imply that SAP Cloud Product Support have any expertise in setting up Microsoft Azure Application for customers.
 These are merely bits of information that were gathered over time while configuring the SAML SSO with Microsoft Azure which may help you with a smoother setup.
 Please reach out to your Consultant, Partner or Internal IT Team who should have expertise in this area.
 The links in this document are owned and maintained by Microsoft.

-Azure, ActiveDirectory, integration, SuccessFactors, Tutorial, Microsoft, SSO, SAML, SP, Single Sign-On, Metadata, ACS, Identifier, , KBA , LOD-SF-PLT-SSO , Single Sign-on , How To
+Azure, ActiveDirectory, integration, SuccessFactors, Tutorial, Microsoft, SSO, SAML, SP, Single Sign-On, Metadata, ACS, Identifier, , KBA , LOD-SF-PLT-SAM , SAML SSO First Time Setup , How To